Sponsored by Brain and Language

 - Up to three significant publications

-- One letter of recommendation either from the primary academic advisor or another academic familiar with their work, which should comment on the independence/creativity of the student in their dissertation work, and can speak to the applicants research potential
+- One letter of recommendation either from the primary academic advisor or another academic familiar with their work should comment on the independence/creativity of the student in their dissertation work and speak to the applicant’s research potential

 The recipient receives a prize of $1,000, generously provided by Brain and Language, and is invited to submit an article based on their Dissertation to Brain and Language within one year from the date they receive the award.
 In addition, the awardee is invited to deliver a presentation of their work at the Annual Meeting.